yanamal/CodinGame-Write-ups/Code-of-Kutulu/Post-Mortem.md

 Getting this "transition function" right was super fiddly, hard to get all the slasher rules right.

 <sup>1</sup> *Wait, Slashers only have 5 states!* Yeah, I added a fake 6th state of "actually dealing damage now", which immediately transitioned into "Stunned".
 The "dealing damage" state is what I subsequently used as the actual threat map, and threw out the rest.
+This meant that I could also model the cases where the the slasher got confused and knocked himself out without doing any damage (so occasionally, my bot kept safe by standing on top of the slasher :D )

 For transitions from the RUSH state, if I was pretty sure that the current target is going to be in LoS by the time the Slasher strikes, I only marked the target's position as dangerous; otherwise, I considered everything within the LoS at time of rushing to be dangerous.